marcelkb/reya-ccxt-adapter/README.md

 # Restriction in Version 2.0.6.1
-As of now (09.11.2025) the reya sdk version 2.0.6.1 trys to read the "pyproject.toml" which is not beeing exported and not on the right location. to make it work right now you need to import
+As of now (09.11.2025) the reya sdk version 2.0.6.1 trys to read the "pyproject.toml" which is not beeing exported and not on the right location.
+To make it work you need to import

 ```
 import reya_ccxt_adapter.sdk_patch
 ```

-which patches the _version.py to set version manually to 2.0.6.1
+which patches the _version.py to set the version manually to 2.0.6.1